Step 3. Create User for Kerberos and LDAP authentication¶

 To create such a user mapping, open your Domain Users and Computers management console on dc1.example.lan and create a new user firstname.lastname@example.org with password Passw0rd that never expires (you can use any password you like of course).

-Open users Properties/Account tab and set the “Do not require Kerberos preauthentication” checkbox.
+Open that user Properties/Account tab and set the “Do not require Kerberos preauthentication” checkbox.
+Also make sure to set the “This account supports Kerberos AES 256 bit encryption” checkbox as shown on the following screenshot.

 We will now use this user on next steps Step 4.
 Link to Active Directory domain and Step 5.
 Configure Kerberos authentication on Squid.